 In early 2014, a small group of network operators began working on a way to gather the wider operator community to improve the security and resilience of the global routing system.
 This eventually became an initiative we called the Routing Resilience Manifesto, and it produced a set of initial recommendations that we published as a draft document in July 2014 for community review and comment.

 Once the community review and feedback period closed on 31 August 2014, we consolidated all the comments, updated the draft into the final version of the “Mutually Agreed Norms for Routing Security (MANRS)” document, and officially launched the MANRS site with an initial list of supporters.
-See the homepage for more information on the current status of the Manifesto and the ever-growing list of proponents.
+(See the current document.)

-These people were the main contributors to the initial draft Manifesto document:
+These people were the main contributors to the initial draft document:

 - David Freedman, Claranet

 - Jason Livingood, Comcast

 - Andrei Robachevsky, Internet Society

 We would also like to thank Carlos Martinez, Jared Mauch, Danny McPherson, Christian O’Flaherty and other people we discussed this document with for valuable comments and suggestions.

 Note: The organization/company affiliations are listed for information purposes only.
 The people listed participated as individual network engineers.